[video] Travel hack: How to pack over 40kg of luggage with you on no-frills airlines

 Check out this video that explains everything in this post, with airport footage from an actual trip I made with 40kg:

 Ah, no-frills airlines.
 How we both love and hate you at the same time!

 Since quite a lot of us are on a budget nowadays, we try to find ways to pay less as often as possible, and low cost carriers (like Ryanair, Easyjet etc. in Europe) are a great way to do this if you are travelling.
 They remove all unnecessary luxuries and simply get you to your destination.
 If you travel just with hand luggage and buy your ticket at the right time, they are by far the cheapest way to travel, and seats can be gotten for just a couple of Euro sometimes.

-However, there are those of us that simply can’t travel only with the 10kg hand luggage limit.
-I don’t have a base anywhere in the world, so I travel with my entire “house” once every 3 or so months.
+However, there are those of us that simply can't travel only with the 10kg hand luggage limit.
+For most of my travels, I haven't had a base anywhere in the world, so I usually travel with my entire “house” every 3 or so months.
 I think I am doing pretty well to have everything important I own in the world weighing only 40kg.
 When I go on non-low-cost carriers (across oceans for example), it usually means I only have to put a few kilograms in my pockets.
 But in Europe, flying with them is almost always way too expensive.

 So, over the years I've learned some travel hacks to allow me to bring way more than the limit with me without paying overweight luggage fees.
 Best part is – I'm technically not breaking a single rule!